tayaee/make-venv-uv/uv-requirements.txt-uv.lock/README.md

-# make-venv-uv
+# Simple Python project wiht requirements.txt
-Use 'uv' to manage Python and other necessary programs for simple projects that only have a 'requirements.txt' file.
+Use uv and requirements.txt to set up simple Python projects.

 ## Set up
 Use `install-uv.bat` as Administrator to install uv.exe.